kettubot/kettu-docs/Home.md

 Welcome to Kettu's documentation.
 Kettu is a fully safe for work (SFW) furry Discord bot designed to keep your server members happy and safe.
 You can invite Kettu [here](https://kettu.cc/invite?ref=docs).

-When you invite Kettu into your server the default text prefix will be `k!` as well as Discord slash commands.
-Most commands run both on slash and text commands but some expectations exist.
-Likewise most commands act the same across text and slash commands but some expectations exist.
+When you invite Kettu into your server the default text prefix will be `k!` as well as supporting Discord's slash commands.
+Most commands run as both slash and text commands, but some exceptions exist.
+Likewise most commands act the same across text and slash commands but some exceptions exist.

 ## Understanding the syntax

-`[]` Optional augments.
+`[]` Optional arguments.

-`<>` Required augments.
+`<>` Required arguments.

 `k!` Text prefix, default is k! but this can be changed by the server.